Katze erholt sich nicht nach Narkose

 If a so-called anesthesia risk occurs, this can be due to various reasons that are not always clearly identifiable.
 These include, for example , advanced age, previous illnesses or intolerances that were previously unknown.
 Even if a residual risk always remains, there are some factors that can at least help to minimize the danger of anesthesia risk and thus potentially harmful consequences for your animal - and thus enable a quick recovery.
 This is also important so that the cat's body can concentrate on the actual healing process of surgical wounds, etc.

-Extensive preliminary investigation
+Extensive preliminary examination

 A thorough preliminary examination, in which the animal is thoroughly examined, is essential.
-This also helps to find out which type of anesthesia and which anesthetic is the most gentle and therefore most suitable for treating the cat.
+This also helps to determine which type of anesthesia and which anesthetic is the most gentle and therefore most suitable for treating the cat.
 For cats with heart disease, for example, an operation under anesthesia can be particularly dangerous because almost all anesthetic drugs have certain side effects on the heart and circulation, which they use to slow down the animal's body and put it into a state of rest.
 If a cat's heart or circulation is already weakened, this can be fatal: a preliminary examination provides clarity in this regard and can protect the animal from undesirable consequences.

-Observe rules of conduct
+observe rules of conduct

 Aftercare: Love, care and rest after anesthesia

 Finally, aftercare also plays an important role in the recovery process.
-One principle is particularly important here: do not overtax your cat and give it time.
+One principle is particularly important here: do not overwhelm your cat and give it time.
 The following tips can help the animal to process the anesthesia well and recover from it:

 • Accommodation in a slightly darkened room